 Aboriginal MBA Scholarships

-The UniSA Business School is proud to offer the Aboriginal MBA (AMBA) Scholarship in partnership with industry.
+UniSA is proud to offer the Aboriginal MBA (AMBA) Scholarship in partnership with industry.
 It is well known that a Master of Business Administration (MBA) is a pathway to leadership and career progression.
 Our dedicated scholarships actively address leadership inequality and champion Aboriginal Australians with leadership potential, to advance their careers into senior management and executive roles.

 Organisations that partner with us on this initiative show their commitment to achieve equality in leadership, support the growth of the talent pipeline and foster positive economic growth for the nation.